 How to Increase Your Chances of Pregnancy After Cancer Treatment

 If you're facing cancer, your life may feel as if it's just been flipped upside-down.
-While your prognosis and treatment will be unique, there's one common question that many people battling cancer will ask: "How will this affect my ability to have children?"
+While your prognosis and treatment will be unique, there's one common fertility challenge (male or female!) question that many people battling cancer will ask: "How will this affect my ability to have children?"

 Why is family planning important when you're facing cancer treatments?

 In the last few years, we've seen an incredible survival rate increase in some previously more serious prognosis-rated cancers, such as breast cancer, blood cancers, and even melanoma.

 Powerful new treatment methods mean there's a very real chance that the cancer will be survived, and the survivor will have a long and healthy life.
 At Kofinas, our goal is to make sure that long and healthy life can include your dream of starting (or growing) your family!